snacktavish/TreeUpdatingComparison/TreeUpdating.md

 ## Using an alternate reference

 The reference that you choose can affect your consensus sequence calling, and therefore your phylogenetic inference.
-Lets see what happens if we try assembling these new taxa, but using the outgroup as a reference instead.
+Lets see what happens if we try assembling these new taxa, but using the outgroup, "ERR2525602" as a reference instead.

 The consensus aligned sequence for each run is saved in combine_and_infer/seqname_align.fas (Where 'seqname' is the filename stub of the reads).